Dr. Mark is a veterinarian. He works mostly with dogs and also spends time training and caring for his own canine family.

 - There is no guarantee that the parent´s best quality (like non-shedding and a “hypoallergenic” coat) is going to be passed on to all of the puppies.
 Some dogs will end up shedding a lot.

-- The crossbred dogs may have been produced by a puppy mill or backyard breeder looking to make a fast buck and thus the litter were bred from overbred dogs with many personality defects.
+- The crossbred dogs may have been produced by a puppy mill or backyard breeder looking to make a fast buck, and thus the litter was bred from overbred dogs with many personality defects.